-It never fails that on any given Saturday or Sunday, my kids ask for cinnamon rolls for breakfast.
+It never fails that on any given Saturday or Sunday, my kids ask for Cinnamon Rolls for breakfast.
 And, it never fails that I always forget to plan ahead when it comes to weekend breakfast or brunch.
-Always.

-Because I discovered these ready in one hour homemade cinnamon rolls.
-And they're not the kind that come out of a can either.
+And this is not a cinnamon roll recipe that comes out of a can either.
 These are made start to finish in about an hour.
 Can I get a woo-hoo for being a weekend breakfast hero?!

 That's right, you read that correctly.
 These homemade cinnamon rolls are made from scratch, baked, smothered in cream cheese icing and ready to be devoured in one hour flat.

 They're like miracle cinnamon rolls, that's what they are.
 The trick to these is instant yeast, which requires much less proofing time than active dry yeast.
 You could always go the cinnamon rolls in a can route, but...
-Lemme count the ways this homemade 1-hour recipe is waaaaaay better:
+Lemme count the ways this homemade 1 hour cinnamon rolls recipe is way better:

 - You make them yourself so you know exactly what goes into them